| Hand | 5-Card Combos | Probability | Odds (approx) | Frequency |

 Do suits matter in poker hand rankings?

 Not for ranking hands or breaking ties in standard poker.
 Suits matter only to determine whether you have a flush.
-If two players have the same hand, the pot is split (suits do not act as a tie-breaker).

 What is a kicker in poker?